Setting up easels...

 Fewer environmental impacts

-This option includes less construction waste, no impact to a nearby water drainage area, and less construction fuel consumption because of the shorter construction time.
+This option includes less construction waste, no major impacts to a nearby water quality treatment facility, and less construction fuel consumption because of the shorter construction time.

 Work zone safety